 Managing processes, ordering parts, and coordinating manufacturing duties is an exhausting and expensive process.
-If your company has outgrown the local fab shops, it might be time for one contract manufacturer to completely handle your project to completion.
+If your company has outgrown the local fab shops, it might be time for one turnkey contract manufacturing company to completely handle your project to completion.
 For those Program Managers dealing with a handful of suppliers and frustrated with managing different deadlines, wouldn’t you want to leave that headache to one company to oversee?
 A Contract Manufacturer like PEKO does the hard work for you.
 Whether we’re manufacturing for Machinery, Equipment or Instrumentation OEM’s, our customers put their trust in us for both Design-and-Build and Build-to-Print manufacturing.

 But what if your project still needs work on during the design phase?
 Or, what if you only have a spec or a budding idea that you need help putting on paper before your great idea can be manufactured?
 No problem!
 Once you realize PEKO’s extensive in-house capabilities, you’ll be confident in our ability to keep the cost down and the lead time where it should be: On Time!

 Now more than ever, a common question companies that want to produce and sell Machinery, Equipment, Instruments and other Major Mechanical Assemblies is “How will I make my product?”
 The investment involved with setting up an entire manufacturing operation is an enormous barrier to making the OEM product in house.
 Inevitably, “Find the right Contract Manufacturer” is the answer for many companies.
 But landing on that square is just the beginning.